MaxPatwardhan/multistableRoboticMetamaterial/README.md

 # springBifurcatedManipulator
-All supporting files, documentation, and code for spring manipulator system.
+All supporting files, documentation, and code for robotic metamaterial system